libusb/hidapi/BUILD.cmake.md

 add_subdirectory(hidapi)
 ```

-There is two important differences in the behavior of HIDAPI CMake build system when CMake is built as standalone package vs subdirectory build:
+There are several important differences in the behavior of HIDAPI CMake build system when CMake is built as standalone package vs subdirectory build:

 1) In _standalone build_ a number of standard and HIDAPI-specific variables are marked as _cache variables_ or _options_.
 This is done for convenience: when you're building HIDAPI as a standalone package and using tools like `cmake-gui` - those are highlighted as variables that can be changed and has some short description/documentation.
 E.g.: